Subla/SAD_subject/README.md

 # SAD_subject
-Repository for store the code of the subject
+Repository to store the code of the subject